ayush4ise/budgeted-attack-defense-game/README.md

 ## Doubts/Suggestions

+- Since splines are peacewise polynomials, how to optimize the utility function using splines?
 - Should the random allocation method be completely random for the given parameter value for plotting?
 - What exactly should be the range of the parameter A?
 - Effect of valuations on estimated utility functions (and results) can be studied.
 - Effect of budget too can be studied.

+## Note

+- Do not try to add 'actual' utility function to the `UtilityFunction` class, as it needs more input parameters than the functions in the rest of the class.
+It is better to use the LINGO models from `utils.py` to get the actual utility function values.

 ## References